OBOFoundry/OBOFoundry.github.io/faq/what-is-the-build-field.md

 title: OBO central builds
 ---

-## What does the build object do in my YAML configuration
+## What does the build object do in my YAML configuration?

 Most ontology metadata files contain a `build` field (see other FAQ entries for how to view and edit metadata files).